LITERARY WRITER

 KASHONA NOTAH

-At 27, after almost ten years in the workforce, Notah attended college for the first time.
-He now holds a BA in English with a minor in Native American Studies from Stanford University and an MFA in prose from the Helen Zell Writers’ Program at the University of Michigan.
-His work has appeared in Ploughshares, Yellow Medicine Review, and various other publications.
-Notah is the recipient of the Alice Hoffman Prize for Fiction, the Hopwood Award for Short Fiction, the Hopwood award for Nonfiction, the Mary Steinbeck Dekker Award, the Louis Sudler Prize, and the National Native Media Award for environmental journalism.
+At 27, after almost ten years in the workforce and receiving his GED from San Bernardino Adult School, Notah attended college for the first time.
+He now holds a BA in English with a minor in Native American Studies from Stanford University and an MFA in fiction from the Helen Zell Writers’ Program at the University of Michigan.
+He lives and works in Tulsa, Oklahoma, where he is a 2024-2026 Tulsa Artist Fellow.
+He is an Iñupiaq tribal citizen and shareholder, raised since birth within a Diné family through his late adoptive father, a proud member of the Navajo Nation.